 NCARB Staff

 While our volunteers are creating exam content, NCARB’s Examination team also plays a vital role in the ARE experience.
-As a small, but mighty team, the Examination Department manages all aspects of exam development and operations.
+The Examination Department manages all aspects of exam development and operations.
 We typically serve as liaisons to committees, train volunteers, and facilitate several meetings.
 We also make it a priority to partner with other NCARB departments to address test-related inquiries from both candidates and state licensing boards, as well as collaborate with psychometricians and other testing partners as we aim to make continuous improvements to the exam.

 ARE Candidates